- Employers covered by the Fair Chance Ordinance are required to submit the online 2017 Employer Annual Reporting Form by April 30, 2018.

-- Please review the instructions and download a PDF Preview of the form.
+- Please review the 2017 Employer Annual Reporting Form Instructions before you begin.
+You may also want to download a PDF Preview of the form.

-This Ordinance covers any vocation, job, or work, including temporary, seasonal, part-time, contract, contingent, and commission-based work.
-It also covers work performed through the services of a temporary or other employment agency, and any form of vocational or educational training—with or without pay.
+The FCO applies to positions in which the employee works or will work at least eight hours per week in San Francisco, including temporary, seasonal, part-time, contract, contingent, and commission-based work.
+It also covers work performed through the services of a temporary or other employment agency, and any form of vocational or educational training - with or without pay.

 The Fair Chance Ordinance (FCO) prohibits covered employers from asking about arrest or conviction records on a job application.

 The FCO also prohibits covered employers from ever considering the following:

 - An arrest not leading to a conviction, except for unresolved arrests.

 - Participation in a diversion or deferral of judgment program.

 - A conviction that has been dismissed, expunged, otherwise invalidated, or inoperative.

 - A conviction in the juvenile justice system.

 - An offense other than a felony or misdemeanor, such as an infraction.